 3. SHELF LIFE

-This means F&B companies need speed with their supply chain.
+This means F&B companies need speed.
 Any delay in the collection, shipping and receiving of the goods has a negative effect on the remaining shelf life of the products.
 To minimize the risk of delays you can:

 - Agree lead time with your logistics partners and ask to include it in the contract agreements